ANDREW SEARS, Dean, College of Information Sciences and Technology

 Consideration for admission into the program will be granted to individuals who meet one of the following sets of criteria:

 Requirements listed here are in addition to requirements stated in the DEGREE REQUIREMENTS section of the Graduate Bulletin.
-The Master of Professional Studies in Enterprise Architecture (MPS/EA) program requires a minimum of 33 credits.
-At least 18 credits must be courses at the 500 or 800 level and above (with at least 6 credits of 500-level).
-A student will take 30 credits of required courses.
-The remaining 3 credits are selected from a list of approved elective courses.
-The courses will be delivered online through the World Campus.
+The Master of Professional Studies in Enterprise Architecture and Business Transformation (MPS/EABT) program requires a minimum of 33 credits at the 400, 500, or 800 level.
+At least 18 credits must be at the 500 or 800 level, with at least 6 credits at the 500-level.
+A student will take 27 credits of required courses.
+The remaining 6 credits are selected from a list of approved elective courses.
+The courses are delivered online through Penn State World Campus.

 Capstone Experience (3 credits).
 Each degree candidate must complete a capstone project on a topic related to enterprise architecture and agreed upon between the candidate and faculty member-in-charge while enrolled in EA 594.

 The program is highly flexible and is designed to meet the different needs of students and organizations.
-The courses will be delivered online through the World Campus.
+The courses are delivered online through the World Campus.
 With online delivery, the professional master program can easily fit into the work schedule of professionals from around the globe.

 Faculty linked: 8/14/14; revised to full IST faculty link: 4/20/15; added program home page link: 7/16/15